GoogleCloudPlatform/cluster-toolkit/community/modules/scheduler/schedmd-slurm-gcp-v5-controller/README.md

 More information on GPU support in Slurm on GCP and other HPC Toolkit modules can be found at [docs/gpu-support.md](../../../../docs/gpu-support.md)

+## Hybrid Slurm Clusters
+For more information on how to configure an on premise slurm cluster with hybrid cloud partitions, see the [schedmd-slurm-gcp-v5-hybrid] module and our extended instructions in our [docs](../../../../docs/hybrid-slurm-cluster/).

+[schedmd-slurm-gcp-v5-hybrid]: ../schedmd-slurm-gcp-v5-hybrid/README.md

 ## Support
 The HPC Toolkit team maintains the wrapper around the [slurm-on-gcp] terraform modules.
 For support with the underlying modules, see the instructions in the